 Google docs will update itself, so you never have to touch it.
 Plus, the files you save don’t take up your computer space, as they would if you were using Word.
 And you don’t really need to worry about running out of space on Google!

-Because I write my posts on Google, they have this lovely little Google Docs app which comes already installed on my phone.
+Because I write my posts on Google, they have this amazing Google Docs app that comes already installed on my phone.
 Word doesn’t have an app.

-So anytime I write something in Word, I have to wait till I get back to my computer to do any more work on it!
+So, if you write anything in Word, you’d have to wait till you got back to your computer to do any more work on it!

-But with Google Docs, since I can log in to my Google account through my phone, all of my blog posts are now accessible on the go!
-(For example, I’m currently finishing this post up while waiting at the doctor’s office!).
+But with Google Docs, since you can log into your Google account through your phone, all of your blog posts are now accessible on the go!

 I love the flexibility of being able to write on the go because it’s important to make the most of all the time you have!